Overview

 .env file pattern

-The .env file pattern is worse.
-It is fine for local debugging.
-We set the env variables in a non versioned .env file.
+The .env file pattern should be only used if the CLI pattern is not available or not applicable.
+We set the env variables in a .env file:

 ABC_API_KEY=xxx